Truck Accident Lawyer in Tulsa, OK

 When one ore more of these regulatory standards is violated and an accident occurs as a result, the victim(s) can take legal action against the responsible party.
 In some cases, more than one party may be liable, as there are many “players” in this scenario who may be at fault.
 The manufacturer could be held liable if there was a defective tire/brake system/etc.; the trucking company could be held liable if it neglected to properly vet and/or train its employees; the trucker could be held liable if they engaged in reckless or negligent driving behaviors.
 In some cases, it’s a combination of several of these factors.
 In other cases, the trucking company may be held liable simply by the rationale that it is responsible for the actions of its employees.
 This is referred to as vicarious liability and it could complicate the case when trying to prove negligence.

-Ultimately, the best way to determine who should be held liable in a commercial vehicle accident is to consult with an attorney as soon as possible after the accident.
+Ultimately, the best way to determine who should be held liable in a commercial vehicle accident is to consult with a Tulsa truck accident lawyer as soon as possible after the accident.
 Early intervention can help ensure the case is fully evaluated from every angle, including interviews of key witnesses, accurate reconstruction of the accident, and a full investigation of the collision scene before evidence goes missing.

 Causes of Truck Accidents